-- 1. Compliance documentation due dates are generally scheduled seven days prior to RCMS meetings.
+1. Compliance documentation due dates are generally scheduled seven days prior to RCMS meetings.
+Compliance documentation requirements are shown in Appendix 1.

-- 2. NYISO Compliance Levels
+2. NYISO Compliance Levels

 - FC Full Compliance

 - NC1 Non-Compliance Level 1

 - NC2 Non-Compliance Level 2

 - NC3 Non-Compliance Level 3

 - NC4 Non-Compliance Level 4

-- 3. All monthly operating reports were found in Full Compliance.
+- 3. This Full Compliance finding applies to the November 2019 operations report.
+Monthly operations reports in all previous months were found in Full Compliance.

-Requirement Reported Event Summary Date NYISO Event Report was Received RCMS Review Date RCMS Comments NYISO Compl.
-Level

-H.1 :R4 On 7/18/19 between 16:36 and 16:38 the 8/29/19 9/5/19 None FC

-NYISO shall submit NYISO primary ICCP server lost connectivity

-a report to all ICCP partner entities.
-Connections with

-summarizing loss of a majority of those entities automatically re-

-critical voice established by 16:40.
-The NYISO had

-and/or data intermittent drops of overall connectivity

-systems. between 16:40 and 17:08 as NYISO resources

-performed troubleshooting steps to restore

-Long Island, Con Ed, and Hydro Quebec.
-Long

-Island, Con Ed, and Hydro Quebec did not

-automatically re-establish and remained

-disconnected until 17:13, 17:17, and 17:49

-respectively until additional actions were

-taken by those entities.

-D.1: R9 On 09/03/2019 a Major Emergency was 9/4/19 9/5/19 None FC

-The NYISO shall declared by the NYISO Shift Supervisor

-report to the when the power flow on HQ Cedars

-NYSRC on every exceeded its Transient Stability Limit by

-instance of a Major more than 105%.
-This was caused by the trip

-Emergency. of the Marcy 345kV North Bus, removing the

-Marcy-Coopers Corners UCC2-41, Marcy-

-Massena MSU-1, Massena-Chateauguay

-7040, and Marcy Statcom from service.

-The NYISO has reviewed the details of this

-event and has made modifications to the

-NYISO's existing internal procedure to

-address this situation if it were to occur

-again.
-The NYISO has shared information with

-the entities that did not reconnect as

-designed to assist them in addressing any

-issues on their systems.
+- 4. On October 3, 2019 the NYISO requested RCMS to review NYISO compliance with respect to a draft of the 2019 NYCA Interim ATR.
+RCMS agreed to review ATR compliance at its Nov.
+7 meeting.
+A revised ATR draft was submitted on 10/24/19 and comments provided on 10/31/19.

+2019 "As Required" NYISO Compliance Reports

+Requirement Reported Event Summary Date NYISO Event RCMS Review RCMS Comments NYISO Report was Date Compl.
+Received Level H.1 :R4 On 7/18/19 between 16:36 and 16:38 the 8/29/19 9/5/19 None FC NYISO shall submit NYISO primary ICCP server lost connectivity a report to all ICCP partner entities.
+Connections with summarizing loss of a majority of those entities automatically re- critical voice established by 16:40.
+The NYISO had and/or data intermittent drops of overall connectivity systems. between 16:40 and 17:08 as NYISO resources , performed troubleshooting steps to restore Long Island, Con Ed, and Hydro Quebec.
+Long Island, Con Ed, and Hydro Quebec did not automatically re-establish and remained disconnected until 17:13, 17:17, and 17:49 respectively until additional actions were 7.4.70 taken by those entities.
+0./4./4.0 0.17.14.0 7.0 D.1: R9 On 09/03/2019 a Major Emergency was 9/4/19 9/5/19 None FC The NYISO shall declared by the NYISO Shift Supervisor report to the when the power flow on HQ Cedars • · · · · · · · · · · · · · · · · · · · Emergency.
+7040, and water Stateom from service.
+The NYISO has reviewed the details of this • • NYSRC on every instance of a Major Emergency. exceeded its Transient Stability Limit by more than 105%.
+This was caused by the trip of the Marcy 345kV North Bus, removing the Marcy-Coopers Corners UCC2-41, Marcy-Massena MSU-1, Massena-Chateauguay 7040, and Marcy Statcom from service.
+The NYISO has reviewed the details of this event and has made modifications to the NYISO's existing internal procedure to address this situation if it were to occur again.
+The NYISO has shared information with the entities that did not reconnect as designed to assist them in addressing any issues on their systems.